direnv/direnv/docs/stdlib.rst

 ``rvm [...]``
 ^^^^^^^^^^^^^

+Used to activate `RVM <http://rvm.io>`_ in the context of the envrc.
+Activation is done on first usage and the command should work just like in the shell.

-Should work just like in the shell if you have RVM installed.
-Should because RVM changes a lot.
-Please submit a bug report if this is not working properly.
+Because RVM changes a lot this function might not work as expected.
+Please submit a bug report if you're encountering issues with it's usage.

+This function works best if RVM is not activated in the main shell.